DataSF/datasf.github.io/blog/_posts/2015-12-16-how-to-measure-open-data.md

 And to be perfectly fair - very few folks have measured the impact of open data.
 Since we love being data-driven, we decided to attempt measuring open data.
 This blog post summarizes what we’re doing and we want to hear your thoughts and feedback so we can learn together.

 Learn more below or dive into [DataSF in Progress](http://datasf.org/progress/) - where you can track our metrics in real time!
-Or read our evaluation and performance plan here: https://docs.google.com/document/d/1wvrSviKN8mYtxVVYCw7WohoujJjSFvSkY_Tj3ku8UMU/edit?usp=sharing.
+Or read our [evaluation and performance plan here](https://datasf.org/resources/open-data-metrics/).

 ## Number of datasets is a bad success measure